Short Hair on Women: Sexy or Socially-Unacceptable?

-This really baffles me because I feel like we have made some progress.
+This really baffles me, because I feel like we have made some progress.
 When I say we, I mean we as the human race.
-And when I say progress, I mean in areas of acceptance, free-thinking, equality, and what is socially-accepted and generally viewed as "acceptable" and even attractive, etc. We're not there yet, by any means-- but I feel like short hair on women is something that should be on the list of socially-accepted norms.
-There are more important things to fight for and about.
-Yet, this is an issue for some in today's society.
+And, when I say progress, I mean in areas of acceptance, free-thinking, equality, and what is socially-accepted and generally viewed as "acceptable" and even attractive, etc. We're not there yet, by any means.
+But, I feel like short hair on women is something that should be on the list of socially-accepted norms.
+I know there are more important things to fight for and about, but this is still an issue for some in today's society.

 To some, short hair on women is unattractive, unacceptable, and unnatural.

 But what do I know?
 I'm just a girl.

 I've had my fair share of short short haircuts over the years.
 If I had to guess, I would say I have had more than 6 but less than 12.
 Well-- it depends what you consider short.
 If what I consider mid-length is what you consider short, then I've had far more.
 And if that's the case, it doesn't change anything other than maybe giving me more experience or perspective than I previously thought.
 I live in a hot desert and inherited very thick curly hair from my mother.
 There are times when I would have loved to wish my hair away and so I've gotten it cut-- sometimes short, sometimes shorter.
 There are times when I have truly wanted to shave my head bald, but haven't yet (one social norm at a time).
 If I did, most of my friends/family/whomever on Facebook would wonder what statement I was trying to make or why on earth would I ever do such a thing.
 These reasons have nothing to do with why I haven't gone bald yet-- just simply saying.
 On a side note, I feel like society only associates a woman's bald head with chemotherapy/cancer and Britney Spears' meltdown.
 What do you associate a bald woman's head with?

 Are no famous women fashionably bald or bald by choice?